-- 4.15 The National Tariff Policy envisages that the appropriate Commission may determine preferential tariff for procurement of power by Distribution Licensee from non-conventional energy sources. - 4.16 The return on equity considered by the Commission in these regulations shall be: - (a) Pre-tax 19% per annum for the first 10 years. - (b) Pre-tax 24% per annum 11th years onwards.
+- 4.32 The National Tariff Policy envisages that the appropriate Commission may determine preferential tariff for procurement of power by Distribution Licensee from non-conventional energy sources. - 4.33 The return on equity considered by the Commission in these regulations shall be: - (a) 20% per annum for the first 10 years. - (b) 24% per annum 11th years onwards.